-Gyeongbokgung Palace was the major legal residence of the royal family during the Joseon Dynasty.
-Carrying a meaning of “a place where the new king can enjoy prosperity of great blessings,” this was the first palace built during the Joseon Dynasty.
-The palace is unique for its vast area and harmony of buildings, and is the only palace to have all four major gates still remaining to this day.
+Gyeongbokgung Palace was the main legal residence of the royal family during the Joseon dynasty.
+Carrying the meaning of “a place where the new king can enjoy prosperity of great blessings,” this was the first palace built during the Joseon dynasty.
+The palace is unique for its layout of buildings over a vast area, and is the only palace to have all four major gates still remaining to this day.

-Seoul’s landmark attraction is none other than N Seoul Tower, located atop Namsan Mountain in the center of the city.
-The tower draws in visitors year-round, and is most famous for the view it offers of the cityscape at night.
+Seoul’s landmark attraction is none other than Namsan Seoul Tower, located atop Namsan Mountain in the center of the city.
+The tower draws in visitors year-round, and is most famous for its nightscape view of the city.
 For hallyu fans, the tower is a must-visit attraction, having been featured in dramas like “My Love From the Star (2013)” and “Legend of the Blue Sea (2016).”

 The tower features not only an observation deck, but also atmospheric cafés and restaurants among other facilities.
-N Seoul Tower is a great place to spend an enjoyable evening with friends or loved ones, taking in the beautiful nightscape over a cup of coffee.
+Namsan Seoul Tower is a great place to spend an enjoyable evening with friends or loved ones while taking in the beautiful nightscape over a cup of coffee.

 Namiseom Island became a popular tourist attraction after appearing in the Korean drama “Winter Sonata (2002).”
 Originally just a hilltop, Namiseom Island became an island with the construction of Cheongpyeong Dam, which elevated the surrounding water level.
 The island is rather small, allowing visitors to complete a full tour within half a day.
 The island’s effort to preserve nature and reuse recyclable items is quite noteworthy.